notweerdmonk/notweerdmonk.github.io/items/not_so_obvious/not_so_obvious.md

 .equ len, . - msg
 ```

 There is not much scope for optimizations in the source code here.
-We need to think about in terms of functionality of the program, that is printing a string to the standard output.
+We need to think in terms of functionality of the program, that is printing a string to the standard output.
 If we constrain our assumptions of what printing to the standard output can imply, we may find some room.
 Most people run programs on a `terminal` through a program called `shell`.
 A Linux process has by default, the file descriptor `0` assigned to the standard input stream, the file descritor `1` assigned to the standard output stream and the file descriptor `2` assigned to the standard error stream.
 These streams correspond to standard I/O streams of the shell process.
 The `proc` filesystem provides information about a process referenced via a directory named as its `pid`.
 We can inspect the open file descriptors for a process by checking the `fd` subdirectory.
 The pid string `self` always refers to the current executing process.

 ```
 $ bash